Recompense for mentors

 The University of Sydney 2006

-The Faculty of Education and Social Work, through its Office of Professional Learning (OPL) in conjunction with the Office of Professional Experience, offers two days of professional learning to all teachers who mentor one of our interns as an acknowledgement of their professional contribution to the internship.
+The Sydney School of Education and Social Work, through its Office of Professional Learning (OPL) in conjunction with the Office of Professional Experience, offers two days of professional learning to all teachers who mentor one of our interns as an acknowledgement of their professional contribution to the internship.
 Mentors who choose not to attend these sessions, should ask the manager of the OPL about alternative arrangements for remuneration.
 All mentor teachers receive payment of $62 for preparing the relevant Internship Report form [report for Early Childhood programs (interactive pdf, 415kB) or reports for all other programs (interactive pdf, 654kB)].

 In the past this professional learning has been offered to the mentor teacher during the period their intern is in the school on their internship placement and thus potentially able to provide release from normal teaching responsibilities.
 This year OPL invites mentor teachers to choose two days of professional learning from its full calendar of events.
 It is hoped that this will give each mentor teacher maximum flexibility in engaging in professional learning that best meets his/her needs.